devian02/python-telegram-api/README.md

 myBot = telegram_bot_api.TelegramBotApi('xxxxxxxxxx:yyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyy')

-print(myBot._getUpdates())
+print(myBot.getUpdates())

 ```

 Use [BotFather](https://core.telegram.org/bots#6-botfather) to create your bot and your token.

-You can use find more about this library in the wiki section: https://github.com/xSklero/python-telegram-api/wiki
+You can find more about this library in the wiki section: https://github.com/xSklero/python-telegram-api/wiki

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.